 Key Safety Data and Analysis Research Projects

-MIRE (Model Inventory of Roadway Elements) — The MIRE includes a listing of roadway and traffic elements critical to highway safety management and proposes standardized coding for each.
+Model Inventory of Roadway Elements (MIRE) — The MIRE includes a listing of roadway and traffic elements critical to highway safety management and proposes standardized definitions and attributes for each.
+The MIRE provides structure for roadway inventory data that enables State and local transportation agencies to use analysis tools with their own data rather than rely on default values that may not reflect local conditions.

-HSIS (Highway Safety Information System) — This multistate database contains crash, roadway inventory, and traffic volume data for a select group of States.
-These data are used for the study of highway safety.
+Highway Safety Information System (HSIS) — This HSIS multistate database contains crash, roadway inventory, and traffic volume data for a select group of States.
+Researchers can request HSIS data for the study of highway safety.
+HSIS can be used to analyze many safety problems, ranging from basic problem identification, to determining the size and extent of a safety problem, to modeling efforts that to predict future crashes.

-IHSDM (Interactive Highway Safety Design Model) — Make safety a priority in roadway design with this suite of software analysis tools for evaluating safety and operational effects of geometric design decisions on highways.
-To the extent possible, the Crash Prediction Module (CPM) of the IHSDM faithfully implements part C (Predictive Method) of the American Association of State Highway and Transportation Official’s (AASHTO's) 1st Edition Highway Safety Manual.
+Interactive Highway Safety Design Model (IHSDM) — The IHSDM is a suite of software analysis tools for evaluating safety and operational effects of geometric design decisions on highway.
+The suite allows users to make safety a priority in roadway design.
+To the best extent possible, the Crash Prediction Module (CPM) of the IHSDM faithfully implements part C (Predictive Method) of the American Association of State Highway and Transportation Official’s (AASHTO's) 1st Edition Highway Safety Manual.

-Evaluation of Low-Cost Safety Improvements Pooled Fund Study (ELCSI–PFS) — This Transportation Pooled Fund Study effort supported by 40 States focuses on developing reliable estimates of the effectiveness of safety improvements identified as strategies in the National Cooperative Highway Research Program (NCHRP) Report 500 Guides.
+Evaluation of Low-Cost Safety Improvements Pooled Fund Study (ELCSI–PFS) — This Transportation Pooled Fund Study supported by 41 States focuses on developing reliable estimates of the effectiveness of safety improvements identified as strategies in the National Cooperative Highway Research Program (NCHRP) Report 500 Guides.